benjaehyun/symphony/README.md

 ## Overview
-Symphony is an innovative Progressive Web Application (PWA) that revolutionizes online dating by creating meaningful connections through musical compatibility.
-By leveraging deep Spotify integration and sophisticated musical analysis algorithms, Symphony matches users based on their musical preferences, listening patterns, and shared musical dimensions.
+Symphony was developed as a Progressive Web App (PWA) that rethinks online dating by creating meaningful connections through musical compatibility.
+By leveraging Spotify's robust data analytics on music and musical analysis algorithms rooted in Psychology research, Symphony matches users based on their musical preferences, listening patterns, and shared musical dimensions.

 ## Technical Stack